teiniker/teiniker-lectures-secureservices/service-to-service/README.md

-# Securing Communication Between te API Gateway and the Microservice
+# Securing Communication Between Microservices and the API Gateway

 We have to consider what happens if someone accesses the microservice directly, **bypassing the API gateway** layer.